maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

       - This table component must provide facility to 'sort' product records whren the column is clicked
       - The Table component can delete row based on CanDelete set to true
 3. Modify the DropDown Component to accept Records to show to generate the options and this component must provide the selected option value back to the parent component
+4. Create a custom hook that will self-Validate the State properties (VERY Important)
+   - e.g. if a state property expects a positive numeric value but the -ve value is assigned to it the the customhook should return the error
+5. Modify the ProductStateComponent using useEffect() for performing AJAX Calls